-Currently, only players who are registered or regulated by either of the four regulators – RBI, SEBI, IRDA, PFRDA, are allowed to be FIPs and FIUs.
+Currently, only entities who are registered with and regulated by either of the four regulators – RBI, SEBI, IRDA, PFRDA, are allowed to be FIPs and FIUs.

 - No entity other than a company shall undertake the business of an Account Aggregator.

 - No company shall commence or carry on the business of an Account Aggregator without obtaining a certificate of registration from the RBI.

 Provided that, entities being regulated by other financial sector regulators and aggregating only those accounts relating to the financial information pertaining to customers of that particular sector will be excluded from the above registration requirement.

 The following section describes the certification path for AA ecosystem partners.